ryanRfox/go-algorand/tools/teal/examples/payment_channel.md

 ## Solution Overview

-There are four (4) phases in the payment chanel protocol: Initialization, Funding, Off-Chain State Updates and On-Chain Settlement.
+There are four (4) phases in the payment channel protocol: Initialization, Funding, Off-Chain State Updates and On-Chain Settlement.

 ### 1. INITIALIZATION